 Shipping refers to the transportation of far smaller quantities of goods.
 These goods are usually consumer products ordered for personal use, such as those books you ordered from Amazon last week.
 These smaller deliveries make shipping more expensive than freight.
 However, you probably wouldn’t want a freight order of books; unless you read about 500 a week.

-Despite this important difference, Freight and Shipping are interrelated and jobs in the industry with usually require expertise in both, at least until you have gained a few years of experience and can specialise in one or the other.
+Despite this important difference, Freight and Shipping are interrelated and freight and shipping recruiters will usually look for candidates who have expertise in both, at least until you have gained a few years of experience and can specialise in one or the other.
 Working in international Freight and Shipping is an excellent career move, because orders that need to be transported over long distances cost more, meaning that the companies who provide the logistics for their transportation make some of the industry’s largest profits and pay some of its largest salaries.

 Freight Forwarders make managing the logistics involved in Freight & Shipping convenient and cost-effective for a range of businesses.
 These businesses are then able to spend more time making great products and building fantastic relationships with retailers and customers overseas, rather than having to dedicate a huge amount of time to ensure that their shipments actually reach their destinations.